Shyft-to/js/README.md

 - `getNftByMint()`: Get NFT on-chain and off-chain data
 - `getNftByOwner()`: Get All NFTs held by a wallet address
+- `createFromMetadata()`: Create an NFT from an already uploaded metadata URI.
+The on-chain metadata of the NFT is fetched from the off-chain metadata present at the given URI.
+  > The metadata_uri should open a JSON document complying with Metaplex Non-Fungible Token Standard.
+If the JSON doesn't follow the Metaplex standard then the API returns an error.
+- `burn()`: Burn a particular NFT.
+It returns an encoded transaction which you can sign using the [tansaction signer](#how-to-sign-transaction-using-the-sdk).

 ### Fetch an NFT